huggingface/blog/red-teaming.md

 Red-teaming can reveal model limitations that can cause upsetting user experiences or enable harm by aiding violence or other unlawful activity for a user with malicious intentions.
 The outputs from red-teaming (just like adversarial attacks) are generally used to train the model to be less likely to cause harm or steer it away from undesirable outputs.

 Since red-teaming requires creative thinking of possible model failures, it is a problem with a large search space making it resource intensive.
 A workaround would be to augment the LLM with a classifier trained to predict whether a given prompt contains topics or phrases that can possibly lead to offensive generations and if the classifier predicts the prompt would lead to a potentially offensive text, generate a canned response.
 Such a strategy would err on the side of caution.
 But that would be very restrictive and cause the model to be frequently evasive.
 So, there is tension between the model being *helpful* (by following instructions) and being *harmless* (or at least less likely to enable harm).
-This is where red-teaming can be very useful.

 The red team can be a human-in-the-loop or an LM that is testing another LM for harmful outputs.
 Coming up with red-teaming prompts for models that are fine-tuned for safety and alignment (such as via RLHF or SFT) requires creative thinking in the form of *roleplay attacks* wherein the LLM is instructed to behave as a malicious character [as in Ganguli et al., ‘22](https://arxiv.org/pdf/2209.07858.pdf).
 Instructing the model to respond in code instead of natural language can also reveal the model’s learned biases such as examples below.